UBCx-Software-Engineering/screencastmario/README.md

     `webpack`

-If the webpack command is not found, try running this instead:
+If the webpack command is not found, try running this instead (Windows users may need to enclose the following command in double quotations):

 	'node_modules/.bin/webpack'